 Our Program: Economics

 We build the economic soil around farmers and farms.
-We focus on modeling, piloting, ways to focus on supporting farmer livelihoods first, not on crops or a checklist of practices.
+We focus on modeling and building ways to support farmer livelihoods.
+We believe that healthy ecology is an outcome of thriving farms

-By building the economic soil—layering place-based knowledge, climate-(smart) resilient practices, and equitable financial systems—we seek to grow a future where Northern Great Plains farmers thrive financially while sustaining the ecosystems they call home.
+By building the economic soil—through layering place-based knowledge, climate-(smart) resilient practices, and equitable financial systems—we are cultivating a future where Northern Great Plains farmers thrive financially while sustaining this ecologically significant place they call home.

 Our Strategic Initiatives & Respective Projects